 The Oakdale Police Department is currently authorized for fifteen Police Explorers.
-The Explorer Program is a branch of the Boy Scouts of America Program and it operates with the support of the Oakdale Police Department and Acting Chief of Police, Larry Parshall.
+The Explorer Program is a branch of the Boy Scouts of America Program and it operates with the support of the Oakdale Police Department and Chief Lester Jenkins.
 The Explorer Program is an excellent opportunity for young people between the ages of fourteen and one half and twenty years to gain experience in Law Enforcement.

 The Oakdale Police Department’s Explorers assist with basic police department activities such as clerical work, dispatching, fingerprinting, traffic and parking control, as well as special events such as the Oakdale Rodeo Parade and Oakdale Chocolate Festival.
 They are also able to ride along with officers on patrol and assist them with some of their duties.
 The focus of the Explorer Program is to allow young people to interact with members of the Police Department as well as the community as they consider a possible career in Law Enforcement.